ALLDAYEVERYDAY/alldayeveryday.github.com/resources/platform-guide.md

 ## Ruby On Rails

 Everything is possible.
-As long as you follow the [Guide to Web Development], you're kicking ass.
+As long as you follow the [Guide to Web Development](/resources/design-guide.html), you're kicking ass.

 ## Tumblr